Reinier van Lanschot: Volt Europa

 On 13 October 2019, he was elected co-president of the European federation with Valerie Sternberg-Irvani, which he has led since.
 Together with Francesca Romana D'Antuono, he was re-elected at the general assembly of Volt Europa in Lisbon.

 In a guest article in October 2021, van Lanschot, together with Francesca Romana D'Antuono, advocated the establishment of a permanent EU armed corps that could be deployed quickly and autonomously in crises and criticised the slow decision-making and complicated existing processes.

+Van Lanschot stepped down from his position as Volt Europa's co-president in June 2023 to dedicate himself to campaigning for the 2024 European Parliament election.

 Political positions

-About the European Union (EU), Van Lanschot declared that he agreed with the view of eurosceptics but that instead of destroying it he wants to improve it by making it more transparent, democratic and social.
+In regards to the European Union (EU), Van Lanschot has declared that he agrees with the views of Eurosceptics but that instead of destroying the EU he wants to improve it by making it more transparent, democratic and social.
 Van Lanschot claims that Brexit and the recent spike in popularity of Thierry Baudet have strengthened the party.
 He and his party also believe in the cause of environmentalism.